SUPPORT THE TRUST

 Volunteer Chuck Frost helping some young snowshowers.

-THE SIGNIFICANCE BEQUESTS
+A SIGNIFICANCE OF BEQUESTS

 In 2005 WFLT received an estate gift from a new Norway resident unknown to the Board of Directors.
-Like manna from above, this gift allowed the all-volunteer Trust to hire part-time staff.
+Like many from above, this gift allowed the all-volunteer Trust to hire part-time staff.
 That modest gift allowed us to grow from a quiet non-profit protecting 350 acres to an active community-based organization protecting over 7000 acres with year-round programs and 30 miles of recreational trails.

-Last year the trust received a bequest from a dear friend of the Trust and long term visitor to the shores of Marshall Pond in Hebron and Oxford, Sandra Page. (above) A former teacher and nature lover, a loyal volunteer assisting blind x-c skiers in her hometown of Brattleboro, Sandie included the Trust with several other organizations in her will.
+Last year the trust received a bequest from a dear friend of the Trust and long term visitor to the shores of Marshall Pond in Hebron and Oxford, Sandra Page. (above) A former teacher and nature lover, and a loyal volunteer assisting blind x-c skiers in her hometown of Brattleboro, Sandie included the Trust with several other organizations in her will.

 All of us at a certain age have drafted our wills in order to provide continuity and protection for the ones we love.
 We should also include the charitable organizations we honor, volunteer for, and rely upon to continue good works after our lifetime.

-When you enjoy the expansive views from Noyes and Hawk Mountains, or when you hear the giggle of children at our after-school ski program, or as you merely take in a sunset across the verdant landscape of a protected farm, think about adding the Trust to your list of beneficiaries.
+When you enjoy the expansive views from Noyes and Hawk Mountains, or when you hear the giggles of children at our after-school ski program, or as you merely take in a sunset across the verdant landscape of a protected farm, think about adding the Trust to your list of beneficiaries.
 The type of bequest depends on individual circumstance but may take the form of specified amounts of cash, securities, life insurance, real estate, or other property.